Krenshow/pointcloud2_to_costmap/README.md

 #### CONFIGURE

 To configure the poincloud2_to_costmap node you can edit [config file](config/config.yaml).
 Also, [params file](config/params.yaml) might be changed to set the costmap layer.
-You can change observation sources or set other parameters of the [costmap](http://wiki.ros.org/costmap_2d).
+You can change observation sources (choose groups of PointCloud2 you want to see at the costmap) or set other parameters of the [costmap](http://wiki.ros.org/costmap_2d).

 #### RVIZ